 Is the trip safe?

 We take this very seriously and recognize this is a big question for many participants.
 We have taken all precautions to make this trip safe of our participants.
-Greg Jensen lives full time in Guatemala with his wife and five children.
+Greg Jensen lives full time in Guatemala.
 He has been bringing groups of families and youth to Guatemala for over five years.
 Participants stay in safe hotels, including the volunteer housing for Cultiva International.
 All transportation is private and with responsible drivers.
 Participants are always in groups and accompanied by adult leaders.

 Who can participate?

-Participants must be ages 15-19 when the week begins.
+Participants must be 15 years old when the week begins.
 We are also reserving two spots for two Parent Mentors to participate.
 Parent Mentors are parents of participants.
-We may make an exception for a participant under 16 years old, if they have an older sibling registered for the same week, or are extremely mature.

 How many spots are available?